Other radios based on the same chassis:

 The Courtenay model 108 was the first aero-dial (round dial) set from Radio Corp NZ.
-The circuit is virtually identical to sighted 1934 Pacific 6-valve Dual Wave chassis' found in the likes of the Pacific Elite, Raleigh, etc. although Pacific used the 6.3V versions of the same valve lineup. (although a service bulletin for the Pacific shows 2.5V valves so there were possibly two versions - making it also possible that there are Courtenay model 108's with 6.3V valves).
+The circuit is virtually identical to the valve-dual-wave">Pacific 6-valve Dual Wave chassis' found in the likes of the Pacific Elite, Raleigh, etc. although most sighted Pacific sets (except the very early chassis') used the 6.3V versions of the same valve lineup.

-The cabinet is similar to the model which supercedes the 108, the model 8.
-That cabinet is up the other way though, with the speaker on the bottom.
+In the following year, the model 8 would use a variation of the main 108 cabinet - albeit up the other way though, with the speaker on the bottom.

 Intermediate Frequency: 256kc/s

-Chassis Notes: The 108 is one of the first to use the baking-pan style chassis.
+Chassis Notes(most schematics can be clicked to download a full size version) The 108 is one of the first to use the baking-pan style chassis.